auxfuse/Milestone4/README.md

 ***

 ## What does it do and what does it need to fulfill?
 This Milestone project creation is the culmination of learning and study from all modules of the Full Stack Developer Course, culminating in the creation of this Full Stack Framework Django project.
-This Application will allow an admin to store and manipulate data records and also allow users to create, read, update, delete & purchase memberships for this newly create local barbell club called, <a href="">PHP Barbell</a>.
+This Application will allow an admin to store and manipulate data records and also allow users to create, read, update, delete & purchase memberships for this newly create local barbell club called, <a href="https://php-barbell.herokuapp.com/">PHP Barbell</a>.

 <p align="center">
     <img src="" alt="PHP Favicon">
 </p>

 ### Functionality of Project
-This application contains ....
+The application uses Django 3 to encourage rapid development, by following a model-template-view architecture pattern.
+The project uses Separation of Concern amongst the applications to utilise the Django Framework effectively.

+Alongside using Django, sqlite was used in the Project's inception phase as a test database for local testing.
+Sqlite is self-contained highly reliable, SQL database engine that features all the normal relational database management.
+Once I was ready I switch to using PostGreSQL (aka Postgres), for my Development Database to ensure that any data entered was visible in my deployed application.
+Postgres is open source and boosts a fully technical and easy to use Object relational database management system.

+Using Django and the above Database methods an administrator for the application (in this case the owner of PHP Barbell), has complete access to a completely custom styled Admin dashboard where they can Create, Read, Update and Delete records in the each proposing application model if appropriate.
+For example: The owner access the admin dashboard to update staff records, which is a totally separate and completely custom Django application made specifically for this purpose.

+The project is version controlled via Git & Github and is deployed via Heroku.
+All environment variables & secret variables are stored in an env.py file which is then held in a git ignored file to ensure project integrity is held to a high secure present day and project requirements standard.

 [Back to top](#table-of-contents)